What’s an acquiring bank?

-Banking brands you might recognize are Wells Fargo, HSBC, JPMorgan Chase, and Bank of America.
+Banking brands you might recognise are Wells Fargo, HSBC, JPMorgan Chase, and Bank of America.
 Tech-led providers, like Adyen, are another option.
-They build dedicated solutions to optimize global payment processing.
+They build dedicated solutions to optimise global payment processing.

 Selling internationally?
 You’ll need a local acquirer or your acquirer must complete cross-border transactions.

 Cross-border transactions aren’t necessarily troublesome, but they can cause snags in payment processing.
 Imagine a transaction initiated in the UK by a Swedish shopper with a credit card.
-If their issuing bank in Sweden doesn’t recognize the acquirer or some element of their authorization request isn’t satisfactory, the request can be refused and the payment declined.
+If their issuing bank in Sweden doesn’t recognise the acquirer or some element of their authorisation request isn’t satisfactory, the request can be refused and the payment declined.

 A local acquirer can reduce payment refusals.
-They have lower fees, higher authorization rates, and settle payments faster.
+They have lower fees, higher authorisation rates, and settle payments faster.
 The biggest drawback for you is managing more providers in more territories.

 Luckily, some acquirers have anticipated this headache with comprehensive solutions.
 With Adyen, for instance, you work with a single partner that has local acquiring licenses in all the markets you operate.